petros-d/docs/docs/configure-deployment.md

 ## Configure a Workspace

-When you first sign up for Astronomer Cloud, you can expect to be invited you to a Workspace created for your team.
-Within a Workspace, you can create a Deployment and push DAGs to that Deployment from the Astronomer CLI or from a CI/CD process.
+When you first sign up for Astronomer Cloud, you can expect to be invited to a Workspace created for your team.
+Within a Workspace, you can create Deployments and push DAGs to any Deployment from the Astronomer CLI or from a CI/CD process.
 You're free to invite other users to that Workspace and create as many Deployments as you'd like.

-For guidelines on how to create and configure a Deployment in your Workspace, read below.

 ## Create a Deployment